tomsarduy/react-yet-another-progress-bar/README.md

 https://tomsarduy.github.io/react-circular-progress/

 ## Install

-`npm install react-yet-another-progress-bar`

-`yarn install react-yet-another-progress-bar`
+Work in progress

 ## Installing without npm or yarn

-If you think you want to make some changes or want to add the component as part of your repository, you just need to copy/paste `src/index.js` and `src/index.styles.js` into your project if you are already using Aphrodite.
+If you want to customize the component or simply add it as part of your repository, just copy/paste `src/index.js` and `src/index.styles.js` into your project if you are already using Aphrodite.

 ## Usage